Christmas visitors are not like normal visitors.

 Two days later, I send a hand-written note.
 The note tells them what we’ll be covering the next weekend, and includes a second gift: a coupon for a coffee, a frozen yogurt, or a sub sandwich.

-Last Christmas, a young Marine named George received Christ in one of our services.
+A young Marine named George received Christ in one of our Christmas Eve services a while back.

 To my surprise, George sang the next weekend, and he was good!
 George sang a song he had written on Christmas Eve, after receiving Christ.